-- Section 9010 ACA Subsequent Fee Year Assessment - The Company is subject to the Section 9010 ACA subsequent fee year assessment.
-Under the NAIC SAP, an amount equal to the estimated subsequent year fee must be apportioned out of unassigned surplus and reported as Section 9010 ACA subsequent fee year assessment, in the statutory basis statements of admitted assets, liabilities, and capital and surplus, whereas under GAAP, no such special surplus designation is required.
-In accordance with the 2019 Health Insurer Fee ("HIF") moratorium, no HIF was payable in 2019, therefore no amounts were apportioned out of unassigned surplus in the 2018 statutory basis statements of admitted assets, liabilities, and capital and surplus.
+- Section 9010 ACA subsequent fee year assessment - The Company is subject to the Section 9010 ACA subsequent fee year assessment.
+Under the NAIC SAP, as of December 31, 2019, an amount equal to the estimated subsequent year fee was apportioned out of unassigned surplus and reported as Section 9010 ACA subsequent fee year assessment, in the statutory basis statements of admitted assets, liabilities, and capital and surplus, whereas under GAAP, no such special surplus designation is required.
+In accordance with the 2021 Health Insurer Fee ("HIF") repeal, no HIF will be payable in 2021 or thereafter, therefore no amounts will be apportioned out of unassigned surplus after December 31, 2019.